meetashok/meetashok.github.io/resume.md

 *Vice President, Senior Data Scientist $\Leftarrow$ AVP, Technology Manager $\Leftarrow$ AVP, Data Scientist     (Nov 2016 - Present)*

--   Filed two patents in ML space: a) for building an anomaly detection algorithm to identify emerging issues in the bank's 16k+ ATM network.
+-   Filedz two patents in ML space: a) for building an anomaly detection algorithm to identify emerging issues in the bank's 16k+ ATM network.
 Using a 2-step SARIMAX approach improved MAPE by 20%, b) for designing an industry-first approach for